Mound Builders of the USA Tour

 Day 2: Poverty Point.
 Overnight Greenville, MS

 Day 3: Winterville Indian Mounds.
-Duck March.
-Overnight Memphis
+Overnight Memphis for two nights

 Day 4: Toltec Mounds & museum